Transitioning from Utterly Horses

 This news means that there will be no more plastic Copperfox Model Horses, even though we were on the verge of a next production run.
 The samples were confirmed but the production never finalised during our negotiations so no models were created.

 We shall be re-homing all our remaining stock from our warehouse over the next few weeks.
 Both our new models, Winston and Scamp are available, whilst stocks last, in resin as originally planned but there will be no plastic versions of these models.

 We would like to thank all you, once again, our Copperfox Ambassadors, Fans and Followers for your continued support and helping us make it all possible.
 Thank you for joining us on this fabulous journey and giving our models wonderful forever homes.

 Copperfox Model Horses"

-Copperfox Model Horses was then purchased by the very first Ambassador for the brand, Julia Eldridge~Nichols.
-Hailing from New England, she has run several successful businesses and been part of the hobby since the 1980's, running a successful e-commerce site selling model horses through the 1990's.
-Julia is accompanied by a team of supporters, her son Cody, who is finishing a degree in business management to assist with the family business, Sarah, a social media manager, and Paige, a creative marketer, along with countless vendors, artists and technical team members.
-The team researched the feasibility of moving the company to the US for over a year, finally settling and incorporating in May of 2019.
+Copperfox Model Horses was purchased by the very first Ambassador for the brand, Julia Eldridge~Nichols in mid-2019.
+Hailing from New England, Julia had run several successful businesses and been part of the hobby since the 1980's.
+Also a part of the new team included her son Cody, who specialized in business management to assist with the family business.
+A new social media manager Sarah, and Paige, a creative marketer joined the group along with countless vendors, artists and technical team members, including original artists and previous company contributors.
+The team researched the feasibility of moving the company to the US for over a year, finally settling escrow and encorporating 5th of May 2019.